DannyBen/jobly-docs/configuration/worker-config.md

 Place your YAML config file inside the config folder, and use the `jobly worker --config my-worker` to use it.

 {% hint style="warning" %}
 Note: The filename specified with the `--config` flag must be placed inside the config folder.
-You do not need to specify the folder or the `.yml` extension.
+You do not need to specify the folder name or the `.yml` extension.
 {% endhint %}

 ### Related Topics